Fujimino Station: Station layout

 The station consists of two island platforms serving four tracks, with an elevated station building located over the platforms.
 Platforms 1 and 4 are generally used by slower stopping trains overtaken by faster limited-stop trains.

 Platforms

 History

 The station opened on 15 November 1993.

 Through-running to and from Shibuya via the Tokyo Metro Fukutoshin Line commenced on 14 June 2008.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Fujimino Station becoming "TJ-18".

 Through-running to and from Yokohama and Motomachi-Chukagai via the Tokyu Toyoko Line and Minatomirai Line commenced on 16 March 2013.

+Through service to and from Shin-Yokohama and Shōnandai via the Tōkyū Shin-yokohama Line, Sōtetsu Shin-yokohama Line, Sōtetsu Main Line, and Sōtetsu Izumino Line commenced on 18 March 2023.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 66,843 passengers daily.
 The passenger figures for previous years are as shown below.